top of page

 what is a term loan

-A term loan in business terms is a loan that is repaid in regular payments over a predetermined timeframe.
+A term loan in business terms is a loan that is repaid in regular payments over a predetermined time frame.
 Upon securing a term loan, a business receives a set amount of money that is borrowed and that must be paid back over the predetermined amount of time at a set level of interest.
 Typically, the payments will consist of a fixed monthly principal amount, plus all interest that was earned on the loan balance during the prior month.

 Furthermore, with a forward commitment, businesses will know it will be able to draw additional capital and have the assurance that there’s more in the future, without paying interest until the money is needed and drawn.